The legal definition of retaliation is located in the implementing regulations of the Americans with Disabilities Act at 28 CFR 36.206.

 who attempted to advocate for their child.

-New!
 AC v.
 Shelby County (6th Cir.
-2013) - On April 1, 2013 the US Court of Appeals for the Sixth Circuit issued a pro-child 504 retaliation ruling in which the building principal filed allegedly "false" child abuse allegations against the parent with the Tennessee Department of Children's Services (DCS).
-She told DCS that the parents "are just looking for a lawsuit" and that they thus did not care that "the child could die at school."
+2013) - In 2013, the US Court of Appeals for the Sixth Circuit issued a pro-child 504 ruling in a retaliation case where the principal filed "false" child abuse allegations against the parent.
+The principal told DCS that the parents "are just looking for a lawsuit" and that they did not care that "the child could die at school."

-For a case of this nature to proceed, there must be a finding that the school district retaliated against the parents for asserting their rights under Section 504.
-The District Court dismissed the case and Sixth Circuit said that the District Court misunderstood the law and remanded the case back for a trial by jury.
+For a retaliation case to proceed, the Court must find that the school retaliated against the parents for asserting their rights under Section 504.
+After the US District Court dismissed the case, the Sixth Circuit reversed, found that the District Court misunderstood the law, and remanded the case back for a trial by jury.
 The original decision as issued by the Court is located here.
 The Wrightslaw reformatted version with bold highlights inserted is located here.